xuan827/Roxanne-portfolio/final_project_part3.md

 Based on the priority, I absorb most of feedbacks and modified my story.
 But a small number of low priority feedback were not modified due to time constraints.
 Those gray stickers are the parts that have not been modified.
 ![If the image is broken, please try this link to view https://github.com/xuan827/Roxanne-portfolio/blob/main/feedback.png](https://github.com/xuan827/Roxanne-portfolio/blob/main/feedback_change.png?raw=true)

+Now, when I reflect back on the entire journey, I think there are some challenging moments that have benefited me a lot.

+The first chanllege is outline design and data collect.
+Although I have many topics to talk about or different perspectives on the same topic, collecting comprehensive and sufficient data is a headache.
+Therefore, I initially determined some outlines, and check whether there is data supporting each part.
+After several rounds of adjustments, the data and outline were finally determined.

+The second chanllege is story design.
+At first, I'm so obsessed with the adequacy of data that I ignore the story. my story was closer to the stacking of views and data report rather than a story.
+The professor's comments woke me up in time and Netflix's videos help me a lot.
+After watching several videos, I learned some method and structure of story telling, so in part II, I reorganized the story structure from a new angle，making the story line clearer and more attractive.

+Collecting feedback and analyzing what needs to be modified is a challenge.
+Different audiences have different preferences for story and visual appreciation, especially in design aesthetics.
+Therefore, how to modify the final work in limited time so that most of my target audience can be satisfied is a challenge.
+Combined with feasibility and importance, I ranked all feedbacks.
+Generally mentioned issues are listed as the most important and must be modified.
+Feedbacks that are rarely mentioned and may involve the personal preferences of the audience are given the lowest priority.

+Finally, telling a story in 60s is a big chanllenge.
+Understanding what key elements to include in the presentations, such that it still flows coherently and conveys the overall intent is very difficult.
+After multiple iterations and practice, I was finally able to do it all under 1 minute.

+### Data References

+Citations